The return of your menstrual cycle after birth isn't just back to business as usual.

 1. When your period will return varies from woman to woman

-Among exclusively breastfeeding mamas, Sauter says it can be harder to predict when menstruation will return in full force: It's rare for your period to return until at least six months postpartum (at which point you've probably introduced some solid food to baby's diet), but it may not return at all until you are done breastfeeding a year or more postpartum.
+Among exclusively breastfeeding mamas, Sauter says it can be harder to predict when menstruation will return in full force: It's rare for your period to return until at least six months postpartum (at which point you've probably introduced some solid food to the baby's diet), but it may not return at all until you are done breastfeeding a year or more postpartum.

 Before you get back to it, whenever that is, it can help to add some new undies from THINX, to your dresser drawer.
 We especially love the chic and practical Hi-Waist undies for postpartum—or any—bodies.

-While this can be a less-than-pleasant experience, Sauter says that many women eventually enjoy less painful and intense periods as they get farther away from baby's birth.
+While this can be a less-than-pleasant experience, Sauter says that many women eventually enjoy less painful and intense periods as they get farther away from their baby's birth.

-Because you are probably already getting up enough during the night, waking up to change a pad or tampon probably isn't high on your list of things you want to do.
+Because you are probably already getting up enough during the night, waking up to change a pad probably isn't high on your list of things you want to do.
 We love (like, love) that the most absorbent THINX undies can hold up to two tampons' worth of blood.

 3. Your menstrual cycle may not be as easy to track

 Again, whether or not you are exclusively breastfeeding has an impact on how reliable your period will likely be for the first year or so.
-As Sauter explains, mothers who had regular periods before pregnancy and do no breastfeed often fall back into that rhythm within a few months of baby's arrival.
+As Sauter explains, mothers who had regular periods before pregnancy and do no breastfeed often fall back into that rhythm within a few months of the baby's arrival.

 "Many mothers who had irregular menses prepregnancy in fact start more regular menses postpartum," says Sauter, adding the disclaimer this isn't always the case, especially for women with polycystic ovarian syndrome.

-Like everything motherhood, soon enough you will be right in the normal routine of life with a period again — only now, with period-proof underwear by THINX, you'll find it's easier than ever to take on your period with confidence.
+Like everything motherhood, soon enough you will be right in the normal routine of life with a period again—only now, with period-proof underwear by THINX, you'll find it's easier than ever to take on your period with confidence.